-There is a surface water sampling programme which includes sampling Lake Cowal waters.
+There is a surface water sampling programme which includes sampling Lake Cowal waters (currently the lake is dry).
 There are groundwater monitoring observation bore holes across the site.
-These are sampled quarterly (as witnessed during this audit).
+These are sampled monthly and quarterly.
 There are no known groundwater problems associated with the facility.
 Given the containment designs for environmental protection, the designs do not pose unacceptable environmental risks provided the requirements of the safety management system are maintained.